rust-lang/rust-forge/src/libs/maintaining-std.md

 ### When there’s new public items

 If the feature is new, then a tracking issue should be opened for it.
+Have a look at some previous [tracking issues][Libs tracking issues] to get an idea of what needs to go in there.
 The `issue` field on `#[unstable]` attributes should be updated with the tracking issue number.

 Unstable features can be merged as normal through [`bors`] once they look ready.